Rationale

 -

-Once your JOSS submission is complete, please register it as a standard submission through the RSECon26 conference system (when the portal opens), selecting the “Software paper” submission type.
+Once your JOSS submission is complete, please register it as a standard submission through the RSECon26 conference system, selecting the Research Software publication submission type.
+You can do that until the closing of the general submission, on the 1st of May.

 -